henrymcneill/Godot-GMTK-video-game-/README.md

-This githuib page includes the code of the video game on Sysiphus (Ascent from the depths) submitted to the 2025 GMTK game jame on itch.io.
-The working game can be accessed through this link: https://henry-mcneill.itch.io/ascent-from-the-depths or alternatively, you can research "Ascent from the Depths" on itch.io

 **IMPORTANT**
-I am only able to fully open my Godot project when I used the compressed version.
-Otherwise, the project does not fully open.
-I still added both compressed and uncompressed versions if they are needed though.
+After downloading the files from this Github page, I am only able to fully open and run the **compressed** (.zip) version of my Godot project.
+The second **uncompressed** version of the project that is on the Github does not totally work; I am not able to fully open the project.
+I still added both **compressed** and **uncompressed** versions if they are needed though.
+(This issue is probably due to the fact that some of the files of the uncompressed version of the code is lost/deleted when submitted to Github, however, I believe that we can still make it fully work afterwards.
+I just don't know how to do it)

+This githuib page includes the code of the video **game on Sysiphus** (**Ascent from the depths**) submitted to the **2025 GMTK game jame on itch.io**.
+The working game on the browser can be accessed through this link: https://henry-mcneill.itch.io/ascent-from-the-depths or alternatively, you can research "Ascent from the Depths" on itch.io